How to kitten proof your home

 Making sure your home is kitten proof is a key part to your bringing home a kitten checklist.
-Bringing home a new cat can be a stressful process for a number of reasons.
-They can be timid animals and so being in an unfamiliar environment, around new smells and people can cause some unexpected behaviour.
+Bringing home a new kitten can be a stressful process for a number of reasons.
+They can be timid animals, therefore being in an unfamiliar environment, around new smells and people can cause some unexpected behaviour.

 Your kitten is likely to find a comfortable hiding spot until they’re happy to socialise with their new family.
 So ensuring that you kitten proof your home is one of the most important things on the agenda.
 It will give you peace of mind that your pet is happy and healthy, and we’ve got everything you need to know right here with our top tips.

 As well as electrical cords, make sure blind cords and curtain ties are secured and out of the way.
 Kittens chewing and pawing at these cords could be at risk of strangulation, even if they seem completely harmless to your pet.